 Another way road space is used is to store private vehicles in on-street parking.
 In order to make it convenient to drive, a disproportionately large amount of space is dedicated to vehicles.
 In a study of Lygon Street, 67% of public space was allocated to cars but only 39% of people arrived in a car.
-Car drivers had 37 times the amount of space as cyclists but spent only twice as much per trip on average (Lee 2008).
 This pattern is repeated in the suburbs of Melbourne.
 Moreland City Council found that 24% of the total ground area within 200 m of Coburg station is dedicated to ground level parking (Sheko 2018).